-A student may request to take a leave of absence (LOA) from their course of study as following instruction found in the VUSN Student Handbook:
+A student may request to take a leave of absence (LOA) from their course of study.
+Please refer to the the VUSN Student Handbook for details.

 Medical Leave of Absence

 Students may experience life situations, or medical, and/or psychological conditions that significantly interfere with their academic and personal success.
 A medical leave of absence is intended to provide students with the opportunity to fully attend to their health and wellbeing, away from the stress associated with campus and academic life.
 A student who is temporarily unable to continue their course-of-study due to a medical reason must request a medical leave of absence (MLOA) from VUSN.
 Detailed information is found in the VUSN Student Handbook.